Carson-Spaniel/Smart-Dash-Interface/readme.md

 ### v2.6.1
 - Updated
-  - Wifi Updating: cleans its self up after downloading.
+  - Wifi Updating: Cleans its self up after downloading.
 Can revert if the download doesn't go correctly.

 ### v2.6.0
 - Added
-  - Backgrounds: you can now customize the background with different pictures.
+  - Backgrounds: You can now customize the background with different pictures.
 - Updated
-  - Queries: optimized queries to only run when needed to reduce CPU usage.
+  - Queries: Optimized queries to only run when needed to reduce CPU usage.

 ### v2.5.0
 - Added
-  - Query check: checks to see if your car supports the command its about to call to reduce errors.
+  - Query check: Checks to see if your car supports the command its about to call to reduce errors.
 - Updated
   - OBD-II Connection: Made it so you can load into the dash without needing to connect.
 While not connected, it tries reconnecting every few seconds.